allograph/allograph/README.md

 'allo migrate': Runs all migrations that have not yet been run.

 'allo migrate:rollback': Rolls back the latest migration group.

-'allo create:model <modelName>': Creates Bookshelf model.
-Note: does not automatically create a table in db!

 'allo create:migration <name>': Creates migration file in /migrations folder.
     Optional flag: '-c, --create_table <tableName>'.
 Creates migration file that for adding a table of the tableName provided.
 Automatically provides a column for an incrementing primary key; additional columns can be added in the migration file.